Jonnie-Dev/WBA-Turbin3_Q3/README.md

 ## Rust Registration

-In the registration task, we used rust to generate a keypair, airdrop to that wallet, swap between wallet keys and b58, transfer sol, and enroll to the WBA registration program.
+For the registration task, I repeated the pre-requisite task, but now using Rust

 Folder: